Sha-Chen-Abd-Math/Hive-Five/README.md

 We used an Arduino code per sensor.
 The sensor values ​​had to be sent to a **connected cloud network.**

+# Test and Measures

+We conducted tests on breadboard tables to assess the functionality of our sensors.
+These tests aimed to confirm both the efficacy of our sensor and the reliability of our Arduino code.

 # The Things Network

 The Things Network (TTN) is a global decentralized network dedicated to the Internet of Things (IoT), utilizing LoRaWAN (Long Range Wide Area Network) technology.
 This network was created with the aim of providing an **open and free infrastructure for connecting IoT devices over long distances with minimal energy consumption** .
 All of these characteristics are ideal and align with our project.